 Sarah continued to compose many works for television.
-She also stepped into the realms of popular music and was commissioned to compose and produce the highly acclaimed album ‘Aurora’ with Cantamus, an award-winning all girls choir.
+She also stepped into the realms of popular music and was commissioned to compose and produce the highly acclaimed album ‘Aurora’ (Warner Classics) with Cantamus, an award-winning all girls choir.
 This album spent months in the top of the UK Classical Charts and Sarah was nominated for a Classical Brit Award.
 This was followed by writing and arranging for the #1 Album with Hayley Westenra titled ‘Pure.’

 Her next step into film came when Sarah was commissioned to compose the score for an award winning Finnish feature film ‘Mystery of the Wolf.’
 She followed this by writing the score for the BBC Films Production of ‘The Meerkats’ in 2008.
 This movie won ‘Best Score’ at the 2009 Jackson Hole Wildlife Film Festival.
 Her compositions for the BBC Series ‘Madagascar’ also received an Emmy Nomination for ‘Outstanding Contribution to Music & Sound’.